brianhouse/ART212/assignments/2_poetic_sensors/description.md

 The Adafruit IO platform provides us with a server:

 - Sign up at https://io.adafruit.com
-- Create a new "feed"
+- Create a new "feed" called "sensor-test" and one called "battery"
-- Note your AIO username, AIO key, and feed-key
+- Note your AIO username and AIO key

 ### Wiring Sensors